 Affirmative misrepresentations [telling lies or taking action to deceive the buyer] are common when the dealer misleads the buyer in a more active manner.
 The dealer may tamper with the odometer or upsell features that the car does not actually have; for example, “underbody coating”.

 Another common example of dealer misconduct is car loan fraud.
 Given that many customers cannot afford to pay cash for a new car, many buyers apply for car loans.
 Dealers take advantage of cash-poor buyers by telling them that their credit was not good enough for low-interest loans; auto loan fraud forces innocent buyers to pay much more than they needed to pay for the car.
 In addition, there are dealers who commit auto repair fraud by tricking buyers into thinking that they have repaired a car when nothing was actually done, or forcing buyers to make regular visits and pay for needless repairs upon each visit.

 The attorneys at Consumer Action Law Group file lawsuits against car dealers who rip off buyers.
 It’s always best for a buyer to have a car loan lawyer in their corner.
-Our lawyers takes buyers through the whole process of preparing and filing a claim against the dealer.
+Our lawyers take buyers through the whole process of preparing and filing a claim against the dealer.

 Hiring an Auto Loan Lawyer and Fighting Fraud

 Our lawyers are well versed and knowledgeable in the area of auto fraud which means that you have a better chance of getting out of a bad contract and getting your money back.
-Our auto loan attorney takes auto fraud cases on contingency fee basis which means we recover a percentage of damages when you recover damages.
+Our car lawyers take auto fraud cases on a contingency fee basis which means we recover a percentage of damages when you recover damages.